Martin023/photo-shop/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Dev Elv (https://github.com/) And anyone whose code might have been used.
-* Inspiration
-* etc
+*